why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/best_of_post.md

 ### Use a password manager
 KDE's _kwallet_ and _gnome-keyring_ are decent password managers as far as storing identifiers meant to be consumed by third-party applications, but some users might feel they fall short when it comes at providing a comfortable interface for auto-completion and daily management (especially the latter).

-For alternatives you can consider _KeePass Password Safe_ (https://keepass.info/) and _Password Safe_ (https://gitlab.gnome.org/World/PasswordSafe).
+For alternatives you can consider [KeePass Password Safe](https://keepass.info/) and [Password Safe](https://gitlab.gnome.org/World/PasswordSafe).

 ### Have your backup plan ready
 Tumbleweed snapshots protect your system by allowing you to rollback to and from the snapshot of your liking.
 One noticeable exceptions to this protection is `/home` (for the simple reason that it allows the user to backup their `home` at their own pace, independently from system snapshots.)